OpenEducationAnalytics/OpenEducationAnalytics/modules/module_creation_kit/powerbi/README.md

 > In this folder, you will find a draft Power BI dashboard template .
 Download this template and use it for your module’s visualization.
-When done, upload the updated .pbix files back to this folder: one for the dashboard template using DirectQuery, and one for the dashboard template using Import.
-Please provide descriptions of each page and visuals, as well as screenshots of the Power BI dashboard and the data model in this readme file.
+When done, upload the updated .pbix files back to this folder: one for the dashboard template using Import, and one for the dashboard template using DirectQuery.
+Please provide descriptions of each page and visuals, as well as screenshots of the Power BI dashboard and the data model in this README.md file.

 # PowerBI Template
 The [name of module] module Power BI template enables users to quickly explore [name of module and tables processed] data.
 There are two options for exploring this module's Power BI template: